chenghanc/Install-NVIDIA-Driver-CUDA-cuDNN-and-OpenCV/README.md

 **PoC for MRZ** [Dataset](https://github.com/DoubangoTelecom/tesseractMRZ)

 - Fine-tune from `tessdata_best/eng.traineddata`
+	- Update the `xxx.numbers/xxx.punc/xxx.wordlist` in `data` folder
+	- The three files should be consistent with the **base traineddata** from which you are fine-tuning
+	- e.g. If you are fine-tuning from `eng.traineddata`, you could download `eng.numbers/eng.punc/eng.wordlist` from [langdata_lstm / eng](https://github.com/tesseract-ocr/langdata_lstm/tree/main/eng) and rename filenames separately: `mrz.numbers/mrz.punc/mrz.wordlist`

 ```shell
 nohup make training MODEL_NAME=mrz START_MODEL=eng TESSDATA=/usr/share/tesseract-ocr/share/tessdata_best MAX_ITERATIONS=30000 > plot/TESSTRAIN.LOG &

 Finished!
 Error rate = 0.021
 ```

+Once the file `mrz.traineddata` is ready, you can copy it to `/usr/share/tesseract-ocr/share/tessdata/`

 ![alt text](plot_ft.png)